 Prepayments – Any transactions paid for in advance will need a prepayment adjustment.
 An example is an insurance policy paid for a year but only two months related to the financial period.

 Move the net income from the profit and loss to the retained earnings.
-These are closing entries that transfer from the temporary accounts to the permanent accounts.
+These are closing entries that transfer from temporary accounts to permanent accounts.

 You may have more adjusting entries; these are just some examples.